Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 ### Check for cancellation explicitly

-You almost never need to check for cancellation explicitly.
-In most cases, you can use `yield()`.
+You can check for cancellation explicitly, which lets long-running code react to cancellation without suspending.
+A long-running coroutine that doesn't suspend can prevent other coroutines on the same thread from running until it completes.
+Unless this behavior is intentional for your use case, use the [`yield()`](#the-yield-suspending-function) function instead.

+Depending on the API, the check either returns a Boolean value or throws an exception:

-In certain scenarios, you may use the [`isActive`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/is-active.html) property or the [`ensureActive()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/ensure-active.html) function to check if the coroutine was canceled.
+* The  [`isActive`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/is-active.html) property returns `false` when the coroutine is canceled.
-`isActive` is `false` when the coroutine is canceled, and `ensureActive()` throws `CancellationException` if the coroutine is canceled.
+* The [`ensureActive()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/ensure-active.html) function throws a `CancellationException` when the coroutine is canceled.

 ### Interrupt blocking code when coroutines are canceled